isabella232/training-workshop/instructions/part-1-lesson-2.md

     - `workshop-app-service`

 # Lesson Completed!
-On to the next lesson: [Project Setup and First Deployment](part-1-lesson-3.md)
+On to the next lesson: [Project and Process Setup](part-1-lesson-3.md)